Communicate Between a DAW and MATLAB Using UDP

 b.
 In MATLAB, run this function:

-The audio signal is displayed on the
+The audio signal is displayed on the spectrum analyzer for analysis.

 Send Coefficients from DAW to MATLAB